Toolauth/wing-combo/hello-world-firmware/python/README.md

 # Example Python Firmware

 > [!CAUTION]
-> This firmware example is incomplete.
+> We've never used this IO test - we just asked an A.I. to write it from the ESPHome version.

-This Python firmware is just barely enough to show that all the hardware I/O is working for the board.
+This Python firmware is enough to show that all the hardware I/O is working for the board.
+You can get the microcontroller running as a webserver, and test that things work.

+--> The tricky part will be finding the IP address of the board on your network...